p-slice/ArcheBot/README.md

 To save and load properties, ArcheBot uses a markup language I wrote called PML.
 It's simple, flexible, and works well storing a large variety of properties, permissions, and other user generated data.

 Although there are a great number of other features, they're often changing as I upgrade the platform with new features.
 I'm happy to answer any questions about current capabilities and how to use them.

+It should be noted that you won't be able to just download the source from here and run it, as I don't have my utility classes on git right now.
+If you really want it, I can send you a .jar of the whole thing.